teragonaudio/Website/_posts/2012-05-14-Old-school-syncing-Ableton-Live-to-other-software.md

 Introduction
 ------------

-There are lots of blog posts, forum arguments, and youtube videos that will explain to you how to use MIDI sync to synchronize Ableton Live with other music software.
+There are lots of blog posts, forum arguments, and YouTube videos that will explain to you how to use MIDI sync to synchronize Ableton Live with other music software.
 This is not one of those posts; instead, I will try to convince you why you should *not* try to do this, and recommend a better,